MORE Electric and Power Corporation: Franchise expansion conflict

 In 2024, the Supreme Court upheld MORE Power's expansion franchise covering 15 municipalities and one city previously within ILECOs' jurisdiction.
 The landmark decision entitled "Iloilo Electric Cooperative, Inc. [ILECO I], et al. v.
 Executive Secretary Lucas P. Bersamin, et al.", G.R.
 No. 264260, dated July 30, penned by Justice Rodil Zalameda, dismissed the certiorari filed by Iloilo Electric Cooperative, Inc. I, II, and III which contested the validity of Section 1, R.A.
 11918.
 It ruled that Section 11, Article XII of the 1987 Constitution prohibits exclusive franchises.
 In January 2025, the petition was dismissed by the Supreme Court and upholds MORE Power's franchise expansion in the 15 municipalities in Iloilo province.

 Service area

-MORE Power serves Iloilo City as the sole electricity distributor.
-Its service area is set to expand to Pavia, located north of Iloilo City, where extended primary lines have reached the boundary, and the Megaworld substation in the Mandurriao district will serve as the main supply point.
+MORE Power serves Iloilo City as the sole electricity distributor and also supplies parts of Pavia.
 The expansion will also extend further into the province of Iloilo, covering Alimodian, Leganes, Leon, New Lucena, San Miguel, Santa Barbara, Zarraga, Anilao, Banate, Barotac Nuevo, Dingle, Dueñas, Dumangas, San Enrique, and Passi City.
 These areas were previously served by Iloilo Electric Cooperatives (ILECO) I and III.
 According to MORE Power, the expansion is expected to take four to five years to complete and will account for 50% of the total population of Iloilo City and the province combined.

 Municipalities in the southwestern part of Iloilo, including Tigbauan, San Joaquin, Guimbal, Miag-ao, Oton, Igbaras, and Tubungan, also show strong public support for the potential expansion of MORE Power’s services in their areas.